nicolascuello/Stellar-MADE/README.md

 - [Pint of Science](@pintofscienceFR) in Grenoble, 23/05/2023.
 "Discs and planets in multiple stellar systems".
 Program and details [here](https://www.pintofscience.fr/event/disques-et-exoplanetes-autour-detoiles-multiples).
 Presentations by [Nicolás Cuello](nicolas-cuello) and [Antoine Alaguero](antoine-alaguero).

-- Online interview about stellar multiplicity and planet formation on Twich with GalactiCamille (2023).
+- Online interview about stellar multiplicity and planet formation on Twich with GalactiCamille, 22/04/2023.
 - Online presentation for elementary school students, Italy, December 2022 and 2023.
 "I misteri della fomazione planetaria: Pianeti e stelle binarie"
 [Gallery of selected drawings][drawings] by the students.
 - Presentation for high-school French students at IPAG, 14/12/2022;
 "Simulations numériques & formation planétaire".